emnify/product-docs/docs/data-streamer/managing-data-streams.md

 Each [connection type](connection-types) requires specific credentials to ensure that the data streamer has permission to write data to that service.
 API keys and configuration parameters differ by connection type.

-During creation, you can define the connection type (integration) and the corresponding destination settings, the stream type, and the filtering.
+During creation, you can define the connection type and the corresponding destination settings, the stream type, and the filtering.

 ## Filtering event data streams